 Bridge Loans in North Carolina: How to Unlock Home Equity to Buy Before You Sell

-DISCLAIMER: As a friendly reminder, this post is intended for educational purposes, not financial advice.
+DISCLAIMER: This post is intended for educational purposes, not financial advice.
 If you need assistance navigating the use of a bridge loan in North Carolina, HomeLight encourages you to reach out to your own advisor.

 What is a bridge loan, in simple words?